Skip to Content

 This is not a difficult recipe to make but butternut squash and sweet potatoes can be difficult to cut.

 Tip 1: Peel the butternut squash and sweet potatoes.
-Discard the peelings or safe them for stock or composting.
+Discard the peelings or save them for stock or composting.

 Tip 3: Don’t use too small of a baking dish.
 You don’t want the vegetables crowded.